Jack Broughton

-John "Jack" Broughton (c.
+John Broughton (c.
 1703 – 8 January 1789) was an English bare-knuckle boxer.
 He was the first person to codify a set of boxing rules; prior to this the "rules" that existed were very loosely defined and tended to vary from contest to contest.
 His seven rules were widely used in boxing for nearly a century, until they were replaced by the London Prize Ring rules in 1838.
 Pierce Egan characterised Broughton as the "Father of the English School of Boxing".

 Early life

 John Broughton was born c.
 1703 to unknown parents, possibly in London, though one early-20th-century history of boxing claims that he was a farmer's son from Baunton, Gloucestershire.
 Apprentice records show that Broughton was apprenticed to a Thames waterman in May 1723.
 On 1 August 1730, Broughton won the annual Doggett's Coat and Badge rowing race among watermen who had completed their apprenticeship within the previous year.
 At the time, he was noted as working on the shore near Hungerford Market in London.

 As an adult, Broughton stood 180 cm and weighed 14 st. His first fights may have been against other watermen in London, with one story claiming that he beat another man following a dispute.
 A promotion for one of Broughton's fights in 1750 claimed that he had gone undefeated for 24 years, placing his first fights c.
 1726.